aryzing/monorepo-setup/README.md

 * `jest.config.js` This is the jest config that can be used to run tests for the entire project.
 It leverages Jest's `projects` feature to run all tests for the entire project with a single Jest instance.
 The regexp used for `projects` imposes a convention whereby packages must contain a `jest.config.js`.
 This is to help ensure that we run tests only for projects which have been set up properly (they should have their own `jest.config.js`, which should adhere to the [convention](#Jest-conventions)).
 Although at this level we can't enforce that matched `jest.config.js` files adhere to the convention, we at least ensure that we're runnig tests for packages that contain a config file.
 This also prevents Jest from running in projects that would otherwise match if the config file name was omitted (`"<rootDir>/packages/*"`) but had no config set up (in which case Jest's default values would be used, which is not what we want as those won't work in this project.)
 We're also using the `baseConfig` that all tests should be run with.
 * `package.json`
     * Workspaces for yarn set in `"workspaces"`
+    * script `build-packages` will take care to properly bootstrap the project by building the packages the MFEs rely on in the appropriate order.
-    * script `clean` will remove all `node_modules` and `dist` in entire project
+    * script `clean` will remove all `node_modules` and `dist` in entire project.
     * script `test` will run all tests in the repo.
 It will use the top level `jest.config.js` as it's source of configuration.
     * The `devDependencies` are dev dependencies that should be used by all packages.
 This ensures all builds are built with the same version of the tooling used.
-    * `dependencies` includes the `peerDependencies` delcared in packages from `packages`.
-This is to ensure that when a MFE bundle is created, the package is available during the build.
-Yarn will provide a warning when installing dependencies if peer dependencies are not installed for packages in `packages`, which can then be added here.
-This also has the added benefit that all MFEs use the same versions of peer dependencies of packages in `packages`.
+    * `dependencies` This project uses a [dependency management strategy](#Dependency-handling) which expects the following dependencies
+        * all project packages in `packages`
+        * all peer dependencies from packages in `packages`
+        * as many dependencies as possible from packages in `web` and `packages`
     * `browserslist` Used by Babel to generate transpiled code, using [default config location](https://github.com/browserslist/browserslist#queries) and [default config settings](https://github.com/browserslist/browserslist#full-list).
 * `tsconfig.json` Contains the Typescript settings for all packages in this project.
 The convention this project follows is that all packages should extend the config from this one, as recommended by [guide](https://www.typescriptlang.org/docs/handbook/project-references.html#guidance).
     * `target` set to `esnext` loads latest types for the language.
 Only using Typescript for type-checking, Babel is used for transpilation (explanation [here](#Explanation-Babel-for-transpiling-Typescript)).